 According to Numbeo, living costs are 118% higher in New Zealand.
 This is due to the stronger New Zealand dollar, housing, transportation and leisure costs.
 Nevertheless, this is counteracted by much higher salaries and wages.

-Below should give you an idea as to the difference in living costs:
+Below should give you an idea of the difference in living costs:

 Item | Average Price in South Africa | Average Price in New Zealand |